kaihendry/dabase.com/content/blog/my-first-sap.md

 For the age old "production data in staging" environment for debugging problem, SAP does offer a "System refresh" way of getting data.
 But to mask / redact sensitive production data, tools like <abbr title="SAP Test Data Migration Server">TDMS</abbr> and other third party tools like **Qlik Gold**.

+## Monitoring

+AWS Data Provider for SAP feeds data into SAP <abbr title="Computing Center Management System">CCMS</abbr>.

+## AWS EBS volumes

+Do not use the Instance store for SAP Workloads.

+They should be encrypted by default.

+1. root OS
+2. SAP app
+3. data, aka the database
+4. logs from database

+Depending on performance characteristics, it could just be two volumes:

+1. root OS & SAP app
+2. database & logs

+Or use multiple volumes in a RAID-0 striped setup for increased I/O. Or try different volume type.
+Though it's actually cheaper to **allocate more space** in **gp2 space**.

+Remember you can change volume size type on the fly.
+You can temporarily change the type for increased performance!

+For backups use snapshot for OS + App.
+Use SAP tools for the data/base and script to S3.
+Often via an intermediate st1 volume.

+S3 is 10 9s for durability and 4 nines availability.

+**sapmnt** would use EFS on Linux and FSx for Windows workloads.

+## High availability

+For high availability workloads, use an ELB to two workloads on different AZs.
+The app could be hosted on EFS (also use <abbr title="enqueue replicate service">ers</abbr>) and the database could be replicated with DB Log replication.
+It's Active / Passive, it cannot be Active/Active due the nature of DB replication.
+However it's common to use a third party solution, SLES HAE, RHEL HA Add-on, SIOS Protection Suite.

+## Disaster Recovery

+* Passive DR, backup up to S3
+* Pilot light would be using replication

+# Quickstart

+s3://saplabs-media000/hana20/sps04/

+	ec2-user@imdbmaster:~> lsblk
+	NAME                    MAJ:MIN RM  SIZE RO TYPE MOUNTPOINT nvme0n1                 259:0    0   50G  0 disk
+	├─nvme0n1p1             259:1    0    2M  0 part
+	├─nvme0n1p2             259:2    0   20M  0 part /boot/efi
+	└─nvme0n1p3             259:3    0   50G  0 part /
+	nvme1n1                 259:4    0  512G  0 disk
+	└─vghanaback-lvhanaback 254:0    0  511G  0 lvm  /backup
+	nvme2n1                 259:5    0  300G  0 disk /hana/shared
+	nvme3n1                 259:6    0  225G  0 disk
+	└─vghanadata-lvhanadata 254:1    0  585G  0 lvm  /hana/data
+	nvme4n1                 259:7    0  225G  0 disk
+	└─vghanadata-lvhanadata 254:1    0  585G  0 lvm  /hana/data
+	nvme5n1                 259:8    0  225G  0 disk
+	└─vghanadata-lvhanadata 254:1    0  585G  0 lvm  /hana/data
+	nvme6n1                 259:9    0  175G  0 disk
+	└─vghanalog-lvhanalog   254:2    0  325G  0 lvm  /hana/log
+	nvme7n1                 259:10   0  175G  0 disk
+	└─vghanalog-lvhanalog   254:2    0  32G  0 lvm  /hana/log
+	nvme8n1                 259:11   0   50G  0 disk /usr/sap
+	nvme9n1                 259:12   0   50G  0 disk /media

+# HANA offerings

+1. *SAP HANA <abbr title="Bring Your Own License">BYOL</abbr> only S4 HANA compatible
+2. SAP Cloud Platform SAP HANA service for custom application development
+3. SAP HANA express edition for testing use case studies
+4. SAP HANA Enterprise Cloud (HEC) on AWS -- one throat to choke

+You can't seperate your app and database, for latency reasons.